 The normal version of this is the PB&J Milkshake.
 However, thanks to the miracles of modern technology, chocolate can be added to really up the ante.
 Both taste pretty much as described, which is to say, fantastic.
 I personally prefer the chocolate-added version, which is probably what it’d taste like if you blended vanilla ice cream, jelly, and Reese’s cups.
 Okay, perhaps that description doesn’t make it sound fantastic, but it is.

-Baseline Tap House are the Bavarian Pretzel (best pretzel at Walt Disney World), California Cheese and Charcuterie Plate (a great value and nice for snacking on while drinking), and the Coffee-rubbed Rib-eye Steak Puff with Olive Salad (somewhere between a snack and entree; it’s deliciously decadent).
+Our favorites at Baseline Tap House are the Bavarian Pretzel (best pretzel at Walt Disney World), California Cheese and Charcuterie Plate (a great value and nice for snacking on while drinking), and the Coffee-rubbed Rib-eye Steak Puff with Olive Salad (somewhere between a snack and entree; it’s deliciously decadent).

 Totchos – Another item at Woody’s Lunch Box, and another thing that Disney views as an entree, but you should not.
 These are potato barrels covered with beef and slathered with bean chili, shredded cheese and signature queso with tomatoes, corn chips, sour cream, and a sprinkle of green onions.